 “I just feel like I failed Dad and now I’ve failed you too” she admitted between sobs.

 “Don’t be silly!”
 I said, wafting away the suggestion, “You didn’t fail Dad and you haven’t failed me, the NHS failed us both.”

 The stark reality of this situation is how much I now need to look after my health.
 I no longer have any faith in my local hospital and I’ve refused to go back since, even if my foot hasn’t improved that much.
-Mum was right, the community life it once had is no longer there.
+Mum was right, the community life it once had is no longer there, it’s become about it’s ‘superhospital’ status.
 Mum is still shaken up and angry by this incident and even my words of consolation have had little impact.
-She’s now planning to seek treatment for her psychological welfare from her own doctor, even in spite of no longer having much faith in them.
+She tried to seek treatment for her psychological welfare from her own doctor, even in spite of no longer having much faith in them.